 How Crowded is the Room?
 Most times the wait is short.
 On weekends, maybe you wait 30 minutes, but otherwise you can get right in or wait less.
 They have a decent area to sit and wait.

 Comps?
-Expect below the standard, downright tight, in fact.
 There is no hourly tracking.

 How Good Are the Players?
 This hotel really draws the rookies, and many want to play poker.
 You will find some fish at all tables.
 So, play smart and find some pockets to pick.

 What Else Do I Need to Know?
 Similar promos and tourneys to most strip hotels.
 One notable fact: no food at the tables.
 Apparently they got wind of the time we smeared an entire table with Mayonnaise.
 But hey, we licked it up.
-Also, cocktail service is poor and is limited in what they can serve poker players (mostly just cheap stuff).

 |